Idaho Guardsman celebrates Asian American and Pacific Islander Heritage Month

-SMSgt.
-Christina Rohrenbach, a personnel superintendent with the 124th Force Support Squadron, Idaho Air National Guard, poses for a portrait for Asian American and Pacific Islander Heritage Month, April 22, 2021 at Gowen Field, Idaho.
-Rohrenbach said she loves everything about her background because its filled with rich traditions and stories.
+Senior Master Sgt.
+Gianina Esteban, a Force Development Superintendent with the 124th Force Support Squadron, Idaho Air National Guard posed for a portrait for Asian American and Pacific Islander Heritage Month, April 21, 2021 at Gowen Field, Idaho.
+Esteban said she is of Filipino decent and from Guam, these areas were significantly impacted during World War II and this observance means homage.
 (U.S. Air National Guard photo by Senior Airman Mercedee Wilds)

 |Date Taken: